 During the mid-1970s, Donsbach affiliated with nonaccredited Union University and reported that he had acquired MS and PhD “degrees” in nutrition from the school.
 During 1977, Union formed a nutrition department with Donsbach as its “dean” Donsbach subsequently launched and became president of his own school, Donsbach University, which in 1979 became “authorized” by California to grant degrees.
 This status had nothing to do with accreditation or other academic recognition, but merely required the filing of an affidavit which described the school’s program and asserted that it had at least $50,000 in assets.

-Donsbach University, which operated mainly by mail, initially offered courses leading to B.S., M.S. and Ph.D. “degrees” in nutrition.
+Donsbach University operated mainly by mail.
+Initially, it offered courses leading to B.S., M.S. and Ph.D. “degrees” in nutrition.
 Its original “catalog” was a 4-page flyer.
-The original “faculty” had seven members, including Donsbach, Alan H. Nittler, M.D., and Ray Yancy, an unlicensed practitioner of iridology.
+The original “faculty” had seven members, including Donsbach, Alan H. Nittler, M.D., and Rayy, an unlicensed practitioner of iridology.
 Its 16-person advisory advisory board included Nittler, Richard Passwater, “Ph.D.,” Betty Morales, Benjamin Colimore, “Ph.D,” and Bruce Halstead, M.D.

 - Nittler’s California medical license had been revoked in 1975 because he practiced unscientific “nutritional therapies.”

 - Passwater’s “degree” was issued by Bernadean University, a nonaccredited correspondence school that was located in Nevada but was not authorized to operate within the state or to grant degrees.

 - Morales marketed dietary supplements and performed “nutritional consultation” by mail.
 Some of her products were marketed with illegal therapeutic claims.
 In 1976, she recommended a long list of useless products in response to an inquiry from me that described the symptoms of blurred vision characteristic of glaucoma.